 2. Blood Orange (very vivid red-orange, can excite DA, BSp, and even the 3 Winters to create their red-corals)

-Though this product is generally well pigmented and not oily, similar to MAC Glassware, some colours more sheer than others, lip gloss will serve several Seasons more than lipsticks because its transparency allows more influence from individual pigmentation.
+Though this product is generally well pigmented and not oily, some colours more sheer than others, lip gloss will serve several Seasons more than lipsticks because its transparency allows more influence from individual pigmentation.